Welcome to the ultimate survival guide to traveling in Costa Rica!

 One of my friends who medically can’t have gluten, had a blast eating in Costa Rica.
 Traditional Costa Rican food is mostly rice, beans, salad, plantains and a meat.
 You can learn more about Costa Rican food here.

-If you’re allergic to peanuts, know that peanuts are not commonly used here.
+If you’re allergic to peanuts, peanuts are not commonly used here.

 In fact, many Costa Ricans don’t like peanut butter and peanut oil is not commonly used at all.
 But just in case, it is good to know how to say I’m allergic to peanuts (Estoy alergico al mani, nueces y todo tipo de semillas) and ask at any local restaurant if they use peanut oil.